 This element asks, “What are we doing to improve and create value?”
 While the lenses described above are important to understanding the current health of the business, innovation is extremely important.
 Without being able to innovate or improve, companies are likely to stall long-term.
 Growth activities like introducing new products, entering new markets, and pursuing new value propositions are critical to your organization’s success.

-Below is an example of a balanced scorecard for a regional car wash and detailing service provider.
+Below is an example of a scorecard for a regional car wash and detailing service provider.
 Across each of the four perspectives, you can see shared goals and initiatives that all feed into their goal of becoming the market leader in their region.

 Notice how reducing water consumption (an innovation initiative) works hand-in-hand with their goal to be perceived as more eco-friendly within the market (a customer initiative).
 Both of these initiatives can contribute to the financial goal of making every location profitable by the end of the year, as well as growth of the business to become the market leader.

 This highlights the strength of this exercise — it ensures that different business units and perspectives align with the highest-level goals for the organization.
 More importantly, it highlights how different initiatives across business units can support one another.

 The strength of the scorecard is its brevity.
 It’s a great one-page overview of organization-wide objectives, so it’s perfect for executive teams and monthly meetings.

 Implementing a scorecard is going to take in-depth knowledge from across the organization.
 While consultants and VPs have tried to complete a scorecard on their own, they often find that working with senior managers is important.
 These leaders have more detailed knowledge of business-unit level goals and priorities.
 You’ll want their input!